Pybounce/spiky_situation/README.md

 - The individual types are sub varients of those options
 - Clicking with one will set it, and will randomise the seed
   - So if you want to set a new seed, just click again
+- Do I refactory the tilemap stuff and then I can make the background fully tilemapped.
+  - Then the clouds are just tiles etc

 ## Clean Editor Hotbar